Protect Our Coastal Zone

 Venice Median Project

-- 140 units for 420+ residents in two campuses—one on each side of Grand Canal.
+- A mixed-use project of 140 total units for 420+ residents and guests in two campuses—one on each side of Grand Canal.

 - Twice the size of typical housing projects, but no priority for Venice homeless and no sober living requirement.